 Incoterms are changing, and in this episode of Trade Finance Talks, we will be hearing from the ICC United Kingdom, shedding some light on the key changes.
 Incoterms stand for International Commercial Terms, which are a set of rules, created by the International Chamber of Commerce, facilitating some $12 trillion USD of international trade each year.

 Why are Incoterms needed?

 Simply put, Incoterms are hugely important for anyone selling or moving goods abroad.
 So whether you’re an importer or exporter, freight forwarding company or trade financier, credit insurer or law firm, it’s likely that you use Incoterms to govern trade.

-Incoterms are the authoritative rules which clearly define the responsibilities between buyers and sellers of goods and services, ensuring the delivery of sales contracts.
+Incoterms are the authoritative rules which clearly define the responsibilities between buyers and sellers of goods, ensuring the delivery of sales contracts.
 They’re globally recognised, enable clarity in contracts, and could avoid costly trade disputes, claims and litigation.

 Incoterms 2020: Why have they changed?